Top 10 Things that Should Automatically Disqualify Someone from Being President of the United States

 Being closely associated with a large number of criminals raises serious red flags.
 It indicates a potential disregard for law and order, and suggests a propensity to surround oneself with individuals who have proven themselves untrustworthy and corrupt.

 An individual with such a dubious circle of associates would be under constant suspicion, creating an environment of mistrust and insecurity.
-Their presidency could foster a culture of corruption and nepotism, and lead to a decline in public faith in the office.
+Their presidency could foster a culture of corruption and nepotism, leading to a decline in public faith in the office.

 A leader who indulges in or even tolerates such theories not only undermines the public's trust in their administration, but also spreads fear, paranoia, and division.